 Managing your stress can help reverse this process or prevent it altogether and help stop the accumulation of belly fat.
 Yoga and meditation can be a great way to keep you active as well as stress-free.
 To relieve stress, try to engage in a pleasurable activity.

-2. Cushing’s syndrome or Hypercortisolism
+2. Treat Underlying Medical Conditions Such as Cushing’s Syndrome or Hypercortisolism

 Cushing’s syndrome is a condition that occurs due to prolonged exposure to high cortisol levels.
 Similar to stress, extra cortisol production is the underlying cause.
 However, it occurs because of a pathological situation (11), (12).